 There are two independent identical copper rougher circuits, one for each grinding line.
 Each cyclone overflow is gravity fed to its own 400 cu ft conditioner at the head of each copper rougher circuit's ten OK8 cells.
-Each copper rougher is split into three independent banks.
-The first two banks are the first and second roughers which have two cells per bank.
-The last bank is the rougher scavenger which has six cells.
-The pH in the roughers is controlled between 10.0 and 11.2, depending on lead and iron heads.
-The primary sensor is a pH probe in the rougher conditioner; a red jacket valve pulses lime into the rod mill feed chute.
-A 57/43 mixture by weight of Potassium Amyl Xanthate (PAX) and Aerofloat 208 are stage added.
-The collector blend called MIX is added at the ball mill feed chute when Cu heads are high.
-MIX is also added at the copper conditioner and the copper rougher scavenger transition box.
-Zinc sulfate is added to the Rod mill for sphalerite depression.
-Zinc sulfate is used for zinc depression when the iron heads are low.
-MIBC is also added to each copper rougher conditioner.
+The last 6 cells of each bank is the rougher scavenger.
+The pH in the roughers is controlled between 8.5 and 11.2, depending on lead, zinc and iron heads.
+The primary sensor is a pH probe in the rougher conditioner; a red jacket valve pulses lime into the rod mill feed chate.
+A 73/27 mixture by weight of Potassium Amyl Xanthaie (PAX) and Aerofloat 208 are stage added.
+The collector blend is added at the ball mill feed chute when Cu heads are high.
+The blend is also added at the copper rougher scavenger transition box.
+Zinc sulfate is added to the Rod mill and Cu regrind for sphalerite depression.
+MIBC is also added to each copper rougher and cleaner circuit.

-Copper rougher concentrates from both circuits are combined and pumped to the copper regrind pumpbox where zinc sulfate is added to depress zinc, sodium sulfite is added to depress lead, MIX is added to reactivate copper, and lime is added should the pH drop below 10.6 which helps aid lead depression.
-The cleaner scavonger bank has three OK8 cells, and the first cleaner bank has four OK8 cells.
+Copper rougher concentrates from both circuits are combined and pumped to the copper regrind pumpbox where zinc sulfate is added to depress zinc collector blend is added to reactivate copper, and lime is added should the pH drop below 10.6 which helps aid lead depression.
+The Cleaner scavenger bank has three OK8 cells while the first Cleaner bank has four OK8 cells.
 Copper regrind cyclone overflow reports to the copper first cleaner.
 Copper first cleaner tail feeds the copper cleaner scavenger whose tail reports to the zinc conditioner tank and whose concentrate reports to the copper regrind feed pumpbox.
 The copper final concentrate from the column reports to the 32' copper concentrate thickener while the column tail reports to the Cu regrind circuit.